 A Quincunx or "Galton Board" (named after Sir Francis Galton) is a triangular array of pegs (have a play with it).

 Balls are dropped onto the top peg and then bounce their way down to the bottom where they are collected in little bins.

 Each time a ball hits one of the pegs, it bounces either left or right.

-But this is interesting: when there is an equal chance of bouncing left or right, then the pegs collecting in the bins form the classic "bell-shaped" curve of the normal distribution.
+But this is interesting: when there is an equal chance of bouncing left or right, then the balls collected in the bins form the classic "bell-shaped" curve of the normal distribution.

 We can actually calculate the probabilities!